 5 – 8 Lakhs

-The degrees at IAQS compliment studies of various financial professional courses like CFA, CAIA and FRM which in turn enable an aspirant to take up Quants related roles.
-The curriculum has finance based modules which have individualised mapping with the curricula of the aforementioned courses.
+Patkar -Varde College in association with IAQS offers a Bachelor’s degree in various financial professional courses like CFA, CAIA and FRM which in turn enable an aspirant to take up Quants related roles.
+The curriculum has finance based modules which have individualised mapping with curricula of the aforementioned courses.